GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

 When tab-capturing, the video track is instantiated as a [`BrowserCaptureMediaStreamTrack`], which is a subclass of [`MediaStreamTrack`].
 That subclass exposes `cropTo()`.
 Call `track.cropTo(cropTarget)` to start cropping to the contours of `mainContentArea` (the Element from which cropTarget was derived).

-If successful, the promise will be resolved when it can be guaranteed that all subsequent video frames will consist of the pixels that fall within `mainContentArea`'s bounding box.
+If successful, the Promise will be resolved when it can be guaranteed that all subsequent video frames will consist of the pixels that fall within the bounding box of the `mainContentArea`.

-If unsuccessful, the promise will be rejected.
+If unsuccessful, the Promise will be rejected.
 This will happen if:
-- the `CropTarget` was minted in another tab.
+- The `CropTarget` was minted in another tab.
 (For now - stay tuned.)
-- the `CropTarget` was derived from an Element that no longer exists.
+- The `CropTarget` was derived from an Element that no longer exists.
-- the track has [clones].
+- The track has [clones].
-- the current track is not a self-capture video track; see below.
+- The current track is not a self-capture video track; see below.

 The `cropTo()` method is exposed on any tab-capture video track, and not just for self-capture.
 It is therefore advisable to check if the user selected the current tab, before attempting to crop the track.
 This can be accomplished using [Capture Handle].
 It is also possible to ask the browser to nudge the user towards self-capture using [`preferCurrentTab`].